nvitya/vihaltests/README.md

-# Test / Example projects
-Tests / Examples for the VIHAL (https://github.com/nvitya/vihal) Library
+# Test / Example projects for the [VIHAL](https://github.com/nvitya/vihal) Library

 In order to compile and run the examples here the following SW and HW required:
- - The VIHAL Core, clone from the GitHub: [VIHAL](https://github.com/nvitya/vihal)
+ - VIHAL sources, clone it from the GitHub: [github.com/nvitya/vihal](https://github.com/nvitya/vihal)
  - [Eclipse CDT](https://www.eclipse.org/cdt/downloads.php), the latest should be fine
  - [Eclipse Embedded CDT Plugin](https://projects.eclipse.org/projects/iot.embed-cdt), you can install it from the Eclipse Marketplace (available from the Help menu)
  - Working GCC Cross-Compiler for your target: